AquaticEcoDynamics/glm-workbook/README.md

-# modelling-manual
+# glm-workbook
-Interactive manual for learning how to model environmental dynamics
+Interactive manual for learning how to model with GLM